kubernetes/website/docs/admin/out-of-resource.md

 ## Eviction Policy

 The `kubelet` can pro-actively monitor for and prevent against total starvation of a compute resource.
-In cases where it could appear to occur, the `kubelet` can pro-actively fail one or more pods in order to reclaim the starved resource.
+In case that it appears to occur, the `kubelet` can pro-actively fail one or more pods in order to reclaim the starved resource.
 When the `kubelet` fails a pod, it terminates all containers in the pod, and the `PodPhase` is transitioned to `Failed`.